XIAOLUHOU/Communication/README.md

 Disadvantages:
 - There is no autentication and integrity check in place
 - The system does not deal with data loss during the communication
-- Messages are transmitted in plaintext, anyone listening on the port can read the message
+- There is no key exchange - keys are hardcoded in the programs
+- Same keys are used for every run of the program